 Shipping goods over the Ūawa River bar became increasingly difficult as vessels got larger and the river silted owing to forest clearance in the headwaters.
 The 660-metre-long Tolaga Bay wharf, started in 1926, was completed three years later.
 Metal for the structure was brought by barge from Napier.
 Supplies of fertiliser, petrol and beer were brought in via the wharf from boats servicing the coastal reaches.
 Outgoing from the wharf was maize, livestock, dairy products and wool.
 The wharf, which still stands, was closed to shipping in 1967.

-The wharf is said to be the longest in the southern hemisphere.
+The wharf is the second longest in New Zealand.
 In the early 2000s its deterioration led to the forming of a ‘Save the Tolaga Bay Wharf’ committee, which raised funds to restore or at least prolong the life of the wharf.

 In the early 2000s the township had shops and accommodation.
 There was a resident doctor at the Ūawa Health Clinic and a motor camp near the wharf.
 Tauwhareparae Road linked inland farms with the township.

 13 km north of Tolaga Bay, then 7 km via a side road, Anaura Bay is a beautiful bay with a 2-km curve of sandy beach backed by bush-covered hills.
 This was once the domain of Tautini, a grandson of the chief Hauiti from Ūawa, who lived at Toiroa, a pā on the ranges between Anaura and Tokomaru bays.
 Tautini married Hinetamatea, whose name the meeting house at Anaura Bay bears.

-On 21 October 1769 Captain James Cook entered the bay to be greeted by Māori in their canoes.
+On 21 October 1769 Lieutenant James Cook entered the bay to be greeted by Māori in their canoes.
 On shore he recorded in-depth descriptions of Māori horticulture.
-The crew of the Endeavour were amazed at the orderliness, regularity and a number of gardens in the area.
+The crew of the Endeavour were amazed at the orderliness, regularity and number of gardens in the area.